Hyperbolic non-Abelian semimetal

 In this work, we present a hyperbolic lattice model whose semimetallic topology is inherently rooted in non-Abelian Bloch states.
-While the Abelian spectrum is gapped, we demonstrate the presence of a topologically protected nodal manifold in the non-Abelian Bloch bands, which results in a gapless density of states (DOS) with unconventional scaling.
+While the Abelian spectrum is gapped, we demonstrate the presence of a topologically protected nodal manifold in the non-Abelian $\textrm{U}(2)$ Bloch bands, which results in a gapless density of states (DOS).
 Summarized in \cref{fig1}, this nodal manifold in reciprocal space is associated with a finite second Chern number $C_2$.
 There is no Euclidean analog of such a phase because 2D Euclidean lattices admit neither non-Abelian Bloch states nor a second Chern number.
 We term this phase a \emph{hyperbolic non-Abelian semimetal}.

 \emph{Model.---}HBT suggests a way to translate higher-dimensional Euclidean models to the hyperbolic plane.
-The mapping is especially lucid in the case of 4D Euclidean Hamiltonians because of a one-to-one correspondence between the Euclidean BZ and the hyperbolic $\textrm{U}(1)$-BZ of the $\{8,8\}$ lattice.
+The mapping is especially lucid for 4D Euclidean Hamiltonians because of a $\textrm{one-to-one}$ correspondence between the Euclidean BZ and the simplest [i.e.~the $\textrm{U}(1)$/Abelian] hyperbolic BZ of the $\lee$ lattice---the hyperbolic lattice where eight regular octagons meet at each vertex.
 Motivated by this connection, we study the hyperbolic counterpart of the 4D quantum Hall insulator (QHI).

 Conventionally, the 4D Euclidean QHI is defined by a Dirac tight-binding model on the hypercubic lattice \cite{zhang2001, Qi2008}: